mvdwetering/yamaha_ynca/README.md

 ### Presets

-Presets can be activated and stored with the integration for some sources that support it.
-The AM/FM or DAB radio input seems to work for all models.
-Other sources, which don't work on all models, are: Napster, Netradio, Pandora, PC, Rhapsody, Sirius, SiriusIR and USB.
-It seems that Presets for these sources work only on pre-2012 models.
-The integration will autodetect if presets are supported for the available sources.
+Presets can be activated and stored for sources that support them.
+AM/FM and DAB radio inputs seem to work on all models.
+Other sources—Napster, Net Radio, Pandora, PC, Rhapsody, Sirius, SiriusIR, and USB—appear to work only on pre‑2012 models.
+The integration will autodetect whether presets are supported for the available sources.

 Presets can be selected in the mediabrowser of the mediaplayer or in automations with the `media_player.play_media` action.
 When selecting a preset, the receiver will turn on and switch input if needed.